Eden-YifeiXu/Scrape-Endata/README.md

 # Scrape-Endata
-Use Beautiful Soup to scrape newsletter titles from Endata (http://www.entgroup.cn).
+Use <b>Beautiful Soup</b> to scrape newsletter titles from Endata (http://www.entgroup.cn).
 Data will be stored in a txt file.